 You also don’t need old spices—they’re not functional.
 I go through my spices about every six months and toss what’s expired.
 Condiments are another thing to keep an eye on.
 If you’re hoarding a bunch you don’t use, they’re just going to go bad and clutter your fridge.

 If you have things out on the countertop, it’s important to contain them so that they don’t feel random or forgotten.
 It helps with the general look of organization.

-I really like shelf risers; they make things easier to access, especially if you have different sets of dishes.
-If you stack plates all in one pile, they’re going to be harder to access.
-Hanging pots and pans is also super-cool and functional—that way, they’re ready to use at all times.
+I really like shelf risers; they make items easier to access, especially if you have different sets of dishes.
+If you stack plates all in one pile, they’re going to be harder to get to.
+Hanging pots and pans is also super-cool and functional—that way they’re ready to use at all times.